mark-watson/Clojure-AI-Book/manuscript/opennlp.md

   :repl-options {:init-ns opennlp-clj.core})
   ~~~~~~~~

 Note the use of **:java-source-paths** to specify where the Java codes are stored in the project.
-When you use **lein run** to try the example, both the Java and Clojure code is compiled.
+When you use **lein run** to try the example, both the Java and Clojure code are compiled.
 When I first wrote this example, I used the maven output target for the OpenNLP example in my Java AI book.
 I left the dependency in this **project.clj** file commented out and instead added the two Java source files to this project.
 Copying the code into this project should make it easier for you to run this example.

-In the following listing notice that I have two versions of each function: one returns Java data structures and one returns a Clojure **seq**.
+In the following listing notice that I have two versions of tokenization functions:**tokenize->java** returns Java data structures and**tokenize->seq** returns a Clojure **seq**.
+The other example wrapper functions take a Java array of tokens as an argument.

 {lang="clojure",linenos=on}
 ~~~~~~~~